 11th Pick out realistic things you can do to help someone else, walking this same path.
 It tends to move your focus outside of yourself.
 The realization that you are not who you once were, unfortunately, is just some of the baggage that survivors inherit.
 Knowing your friends expect you to be – as before – they are uncomfortable.
 Being around a moody person is not going to hold up indefinitely.
 Yea, another hard pill to swallow.

 It is common to get angry over this issue.
 Finding another survivor to assist can be mutually beneficial.
 Finding the right audience to share needs - should be on your bucket list.

 12th Keep your goals realistic.
-I don’t recommend the idea of starting a foundation to stop the stigma of suicide (for example.)
+I don’t recommend the idea of starting a foundation (for example) to stop the stigma.
 Suicide has been recorded in historical writings and will be around long after we are gone.
-Taking on an unrealistic task will only compound your frustrations . . . there is too much rejection to deal with.
+Taking on an unrealistic task will only compound your frustrations there is too much rejection with which to deal.

-If you are strongly compelled to change the world’s view of Suicide, start out with only one or two individuals and work from there.
-Don’t fool yourself into thinking talking to a crowd is going to improve your odds.
+Start out working on one or two individuals, if you feel compelled to change the world’s view of Suicide.
+Don’t fool yourself into thinking that addressing a crowd is going to improve your odds.
 My experience reflects it will lead to more isolation and rejection.
 Sad, but true.